Gov’t reduces curfew hours, eases curbs on vehicular movement as Eid approaches

 The crisis cell meeting, chaired by Prime Minister and Minister of Defence Omar Razzaz and attended by ministers and security chiefs, decided to extend the hours during which citizens can leave their homes from 8am to 7pm as of Tuesday, the media minister said.

-The minister also announced the cancellation of the even-odd traffic system for personal vehicles and public transport vehicles starting from Tuesday morning.
-Vehicles are allowed to operate at 50 per cent seating capacity, adhering to all public safety measures, Adaileh said during a press briefing at the National Centre for Security and Crisis Management.
+The minister also announced the cancellation of the even-odd traffic system for public transport vehicles starting from Tuesday morning.
+Public transport vehicles are allowed to operate at 50 per cent seating capacity, adhering to all public safety measures, Adaileh said during a press briefing at the National Centre for Security and Crisis Management.

 This decision includes all means of public transport, including yellow taxis and vehicles using ride-hailing apps, he noted.